What To Expect From A Session

-All sessions usually cost £60 payable in cash at the end of the session.
-There is a small discount for paying in advance by bank transfer.
+All sessions usually cost £55 payable in cash at the end of the session or there is a small discount for paying in advance by bank transfer.
 I also offer discounts for performers and students

 There is a strict cancellation policy, which will be fully explained along with confidentiality, data protection and safeguarding at the initial session.